Martin Edward Trench

 Martin Edward Trench (November 30, 1869 – January 6, 1927) was a Captain of the United States Navy and Governor of the United States Virgin Islands from 1925 until his death in 1927.
 He is the first Governor of the territory to have died while in office.
+His service in the navy included active duty during the Spanish–American War and World War I.